 Looking for quality fresh truffles at the best prices?

 Through our Italian office in Bologna, we have set up a unique supply chain purchasing directly from reliable truffle hunters.
 This means we can tap into, and pass on, some of the best prices available and we can hand-select the best quality truffles.
 Most other truffle suppliers in the UK go through 2 or 3 levels of "middlemen", each taking their cut.
 Contact us now for latest prices!

-Precious Black or Perigord (Tuber Melanosporum) Truffle season is now CLOSED
+Precious Black or Perigord (Tuber Melanosporum) Truffle season is now OPEN

-Spring White or Bianchetto Truffle (Tuber Borchii Vitt.) season is now CLOSED
+Spring White or Bianchetto Truffle (Tuber Borchii Vitt.) season is now OPEN

 Summer Black (Tuber Aestivum) season is CLOSED

 Min Order 100g Black - 50g White

 Please contact us for latest prices or more information on:

 01227 261909 or email@example.com